cadric/Podman-Quadlets/README.md

 ### Step 6: Open Firewall Ports (If Applicable)

 If you have a firewall running on your server (Fedora 40 has `firewalld` running by default), make sure to open the necessary ports for the services you are running.

-For example:
+### I highly recommend that you use cockpit for this, which is allready is running on port 9090 if you are using fedora server.

 ```bash
 # Open ports for Sonarr, Jellyfin, and Jellyseerr